Glitchy-Sheep/boosty-downloader/README.md

 * faster walk through pages
 * retries with actual delay to compensate for unstable APIs and network
 * fully downloaded files are never downloaded again, even if app crashed, cache cleared, etc
+* multiple boosty videos in a post do not overwrite each other

 ### Features